adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 ### Adding our LiveView

-Everything related to our website will be placed inside the `lib/super_store_web` folder.
+Everything related to our web part of our code will be placed inside the `lib/super_store_web` folder.
 Inside this folder create a folder called `live` and add the file `page_live.ex` with the following content:

 ```elixir
 defmodule SuperStoreWeb.PageLive do